-- A) Once results are approved by the Elections Board, Senate, UCop, and the Chancellor, the results stand. - B) The A.S.
-Executive Director shall instruct the contracted on-line company to maintain all records of ballots for three (3) weeks [twenty-one (21) days] following the election. - 1) A recount shall be given whenever the difference between the Candidates is two percent (2%) or less of the votes cast for the office; or whenever evidence of an erroneous count is shown and called to the attention of the Elections Board Chairperson or the Senate within one (1) week (seven (7) days) after the vote has been announced. - C) The actual changing of the Senate will take place during the second to last meeting (week 8) of Spring Quarter.
+A) Once results are approved by the Elections Board, Senate, UCop, and the Chancellor, the results stand.

+- B) The A.S.
+Executive Director shall instruct the contracted on-line company to maintain all records of ballots for three (3) weeks [twenty-one (21) days] following the closure of the ballot. - 1) A recount shall be given whenever the difference between the Candidates is two percent (2%) or less of the votes cast for the office; or whenever evidence of an erroneous count is shown and called to the attention of the Elections Board Chairperson or the Senate within one (1) week (seven (7) days) after the vote has been announced. - C) The actual changing of the Senate will take place during the second to last meeting (week 8) of Spring Quarter.
 When the present Senate has completed all Old Business for their Election term, the new Senate will take over with New Business halfway through the meeting. - D) The present AS Internal Vice President shall contact and congratulate the AS Internal Vice President-Elect and AS Senate member-elect by week six (6) of Spring Quarter.
-The present AS Internal Vice President shall be responsible for coordinating a mandatory formal training of the aforementioned newly elected members, which shall include a full walk through of Associated Students facilities and the resources available to them. - E) In the event that an Elected AS Executive Officer or Senator decides to step down from their position prior to being sworn in, the first (1st) official runner-up may choose to fulfill that vacancy for the position for which they ran. - F) The Elections Board will hold a Town Hall after the Spring election.
+The present AS Internal Vice President shall be responsible for coordinating a mandatory formal training of the aforementioned newly elected members, which shall include a full walk through of Associated Students facilities and the resources available to them. - E) AS Executives in conjunction with AS Career staff shall be responsible for coordinating a mandatory formal training of the aforementioned newly elected members, which shall include a full walk through of Associated Students facilities and the resources available to them when the University is operating in full, in-person capacity. - F) In the event that an Elected AS Executive Officer or Senator decides to step down from their position prior to being sworn in, the first (1St) official runner-up may choose to fulfill that vacancy for the position for which they ran. - G) The Elections Board will hold a Town Hall after the Spring election.